dmccrevan/dmccrevan.github.io/content/posts/second.md

 +++

 In my first post, I introduced [Netting](https://github.com/Netting-Mesh/netting) and spoke about keeping dev blogs here to go along with my development.
-Sadly, Netting was put to hold for a few reasons, but the main one being I think I was a bit in over my head when choosing to write an entire service mesh from scratch.
+Sadly, Netting was put to hold for a few reasons.
+The main one is that I think I was a bit in over my head when choosing to write an entire service mesh from scratch.
 I feel like writing a large project like that requires me to understand the concepts of existing ones in a deeper detail as well as being much more familiar with the language I am writing the project in.
 I had a general/somewhat deep understanding of [Istio](https://istio.io), but I didn't really dive into [Linkerd](https://linkerd.io)